Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 To access our Azure resources, we need to be authenticated from VS Code.
 Make sure the Terminal pane is active in the GitHub Codespaces tab.
 Then, **complete both steps** below (click each to expand for instructions).

+!!! warning "REMINDER: Use the Skillable-provided Azure Subscription for this step.
+Do **NOT** use a personal subscription!"

-??? task "1.
+!!! task "1.
 Authenticate with `az` for post-provisioning tasks"

     1. Log into the Azure CLI `az` using the command below.